mendhak/eleventy-satisfactory/posts/post-with-a-gallery.md

 {% figure "/img/image003.jpg", "Third `caption`" %}
 {% endgallery %}

 In this case, the caption appears below the images, but not in the lightbox.
+This is because the shortcodes are rendered independently.
+This can get crowded and awkward, I'm not sure if this is a good idea.